 Need a quirky, fun Midwest getaway?
-Head to Austin, Minnesota!
-Home of the famous SPAM Museum, Austin blends small-town charm with unexpected attractions, scenic parks, and delicious dining.
-Whether you're into food history, bike trails, or exploring local arts, Austin offers a unique slice of southern Minnesota hospitality.
+I say head to Austin, Minnesota!
+I wasn’t expecting much the first time I stopped here—but wow, was I pleasantly surprised.
+Home to the famous SPAM Museum, Austin blends small-town charm with offbeat attractions, scenic parks, and some unexpectedly delicious dining spots.
+If you’re into food history (like I am), love a good bike ride, or just enjoy poking around local arts and museums, you’ll find Austin full of surprises and genuine southern Minnesota hospitality.

 Best Time to Visit